 Tip #4 Avoid Dramatizing Personal Struggles

-Students should remember that thousands of students submit applications to the University of California system.
+Students should of course remember that thousands of students submit applications to the University of California system.
 Admissions counselors from UCSD, UC Berkeley, UCLA, UC Irvine, and UC Davis have heard the same story, more or less, from thousands of other students.

 The additional comments section on the UC application is for simple statements or contributions that subscribe to the holistic overview of your application.